edisonslightbulbs/3DINTACT/README.md

 ```

 * * *
 This project uses Microsoft's Azure Kinect to form a concrete example.
-The point cloud data source can, of course, be changed as [needed](/doc/README.md).
+The point cloud data source can, of course, be [adapted](/doc/README.md).
-The project documentation is under development, as is the project itself.
-We ask for your patience with official documentation.
-It goes without say, any issues, recommendations, and feature requests are welcome.

-* * *
+Please note that project documentation is underway.
+In the meantime, please feel free to request support and submit issues and feature requests.

 * [YouTube] illustration (https://youtu.be/mVYcAixiS-Q)